owncloud-archive/documentation/admin_manual/configuration_database/linux_database_configuration.rst

 Configure MySQL for 4-byte Unicode Support
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For supporting such features as emoji, you have to both enable 4-byte Unicode support in MySQL (instead of the default 3) as well as in ownCloud.
+For supporting such features as emoji, you have to enable 4-byte Unicode support in MySQL (instead of the default 3) *and* in ownCloud.
 To do so:

-1. In ``config/config.sample.php`` set ``mysql.utf8mb4`` to true
-2. In your MySQL configuration, add the configuration settings below.
+1. In your MySQL configuration, add the configuration settings below.
 If you already have them configured, update them to reflect the values specified:

 ::